tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 * It is a very cache friendly representation, because data commonly accessed together lives contiguously in memory.
 * You may be sending or receiving this tree over the network, and working directly on an array-of-byte representation saves the cost of serializing and deserializing data, which is a common bottleneck in distributed applications.
 If you have heard of [compact normal forms][cnf], it is pretty much the same idea.
 (If you want to know more, Ryan Newton, one of the coauthors on the [linear-type paper][paper], has also been involved in an entire [article on such representations][gibbon].)

-To program with such a data structure, I need a pattern-matching
+To program with such a data structure, I need a pattern matching
 operation:

 ```haskell